Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 17: (W11) Tell the AI: "Please generate a snippet of Python code with comments explaining the 'training' process in machine learning."
+### Lab 17: (W11) Tell the AI: "Please generate a snippet of Python code with comments explaining the 'training' process in machine learning."
 (This lab can be done in Colab).
-"""
+### Ans.:

 ```python
 # Import necessary libraries